argymeg/precision-clonality-code/README.md

 ### WES analysis related scripts:

 * `wes_analysis.R` takes as an input table of mutations and outputs WES data analysis and plots VAF scatterplots, VAF boxplots and oncoPrint.
+* `wes_pipe.sh` located in the linked submodule `precision_clonality`.
+Command in the pipeline script to generate platyPus.
+Platypus 0.5.2 was used to call germline variants.